brandur/sorg/content/articles/minimalism.md

 and we'd be left a single perfectly uniform stack.

 Realistic?
 Probably not.
 Useful?
 Probably.
-Even falling short of incredibly ambitious goal tends to leave you somewhere good.
+Even falling short of an incredibly ambitious goal tends to leave you somewhere good.

 ## Minimalism in practice (#in-practice)